welltempereddeveloper/welltempereddeveloper/_posts/2018-11-29-pair-programming-deal-breaker.md

 Terrible.

 For starters, he's 5 feet away from the monitor.
-He's probably leaning forward just to get a glimpse at the monitor and attempt to read the 10-point font that Tom has configured on his editor.
+He's probably leaning forward just to get a glimpse at the 10-point font that Tom has configured on his editor.

 He's also in a new physical area of the office, at a workstation where someone _else_ always sits and works.
-From this position, Jerry can't even fathom to get his hands on the keyboard.
+From this position, Jerry can't even fathom to get his hands on the keyboard, let alone contribute to the session.

 ### That's not pairing and Jerry is not feeling welcome.

-If Tom is hosting the pairing session at his station, then Tom should make Jerry feel like at home.
+If Tom is hosting the pairing session at his station, then Tom should make Jerry feel at home.
 For starters, Tom should move over and make room for Jerry at the workstation.
 That's a must.
 No exceptions.

 Both of them should be able to comfortably see what's on the monitor.
 Ideally, they have two mirrored monitors.
 It's 2018 and monitors are not that expensive.
 Ditto with the keyboard.

 The machine should be _usable_ for both members.
-By that I mean basic functionality such as switching tabs, navigating windows, or typing into the editor should be available.
+By that I mean basic functionality such as switching tabs or typing should not be burdening.

 If Tom has a super-custom plugin installed that helps him be a 10x developer but is disruptive to Jerry, then turn it off.
 At minimum, find an easy to